See No Evil, Hear No Evil (1989) from Tuna and Johnny Web (Uncle Scoopy)

 5. The Producers (1968)

-Unlike Tuna, I don't think See No Evil is much good at all.
-The comic timing is poor, every joke is telegraphed, and the scenes keep going on and on, repeating the same joke over and over.
-The film is filled with "schtick" rather than comedy, and even great character actors like Kevin Spacey and Anthony Zerbe are wasted on a weak script.
+Bottom line: See No Evil is not an utter failure like Another You, but is not very good at all.
+The film is filled with "schtick" rather than comedy.
+The comic timing is poor, every joke is telegraphed, and the scenes keep going on and on, repeating the same joke again and again.

-On the plus side, Severance looked about as beautiful as any woman has ever looked.
+On the plus side, Joan Severance looked about as beautiful in this film as any woman has ever looked.
 Her face was at its peak, her pale blue eyes were electrifying, her body was just plain spectacular, and she removed her clothing.
 That part was easy to watch.

 The Critics Vote